What is the ate9 Company class?

 Additional Gaga classes and workshops may be found at the Gaga USA website.

-Ate9 Company Class is given to the company at the beginning of each rehearsal and offered during the Ate9 Summer Course and Ate9 Winter Intensive.
+Ate9 Company Class is given to the company at the beginning of each rehearsal (not open to the public) and offered during the Ate9 Summer Course and Ate9 Winter Intensive (open to the public).
 Check out the Summer Course page for more information.

 what about ballet?

-Agami is currently in a residency at the Center for Ballet and the Arts at NYU where she is developing a new class that allows the classical ballet structures and Ate9 Company Class to meet in Harmony.
-Listening to her body, she wonders about a potential new dialogue with the old methods - how can dancers bridge their specific needs and the grand goals of the ballet method?
+Agami's recent residency at the Center for Ballet and the Arts at NYU focused on developing a new class that allows the classical ballet structures and her research with Gaga Movement Language and Ate9 Company Class to meet in Harmony.
+Listening to her body, she created classes that find a new dialogue with the old methods, encouraging dancers to bridge their specific needs and the grand goals of the ballet method.

 The new and endless research with Ate9 dancers and guest students is attempting to revive the classical research and discover a rich mutation of past/present ideas.

-This summer Agami will bring the new class to LA as part of the Ate9 Summer Course!
+This summer Agami brought the new ballet class to LA as part of the Ate9 Summer Course.
+Keep an eye out on the ongoing classes page for future offerings open to the public.